 The first questions in my mind is: what font it is?

 Followed by multiple questions and a brain freeze *insert Microsoft Windows XP shutdown sound*.

 And if you are a designer, making your clients happy is a priority, even if they come with just an image of a new never-discovered font style.

 So, searching on every popular fonts-related site with the Google’s ‘I’m feeling lucky’ phrase in mind is a big no no.

-As a result, you need a free online font finder, that helps you quickly find what you are looking for, just by submitting an image.
+As a result, you need an online font finder, that helps you quickly find what you are looking for, just by submitting an image.